Squirkey89/Sport-Quiz/README.md

   * The large ascii text at the beginning of the game was used from a website called [patorjk](https://patorjk.com/software/taag/#p=display&f=Graffiti&t=Type%20Something%20) This website has loads of different styles available for text.
 The style I used is called 'Big moneyne'.

 ## Acknowledgments<div id='id-acknowledgements'>
+  * My mentor for the useful feedback direction and guidance he has provided since the beginning of the course.
+  * The online tutors help and and advice when stuck on a problem with no one else to turn too.
+  * The slack community who are very helpful.
+  * The Code Institite course material.